o3de/o3de.org/content/docs/userguide/networking/gamelift-using.md

 ---
-description: ' Use &AGS; to host your &ALYlong; game in the cloud. '
+description: ' Use AGS to host your Amazon Lumberyard game in the cloud. '
-title: ' Using &AGSlong;'
+title: ' Using Amazon Games Services'
 ---
 # Using Amazon GameLift {#network-gamelift-using}